 - 1. Students will dress in a manner that is respectful and appropriate for the school community. - 2.
-Students shall dress in a way that meets reasonable standards for health, safety, and cleanliness. - 3.
-Clothing must be worn to appropriately cover the torso, shoulders, and pectoral area; undergarments must not be visible. - 4.
-No head coverings or sunglasses may be worn unless for religious or documented medical reasons. - If a student does not follow these guidelines, their hat may be confiscated by a teacher or other staff member.
-On the first occasion, the hat may be taken until the end of the school day.
-On the second occasion, the hat will be confiscated and returned to a parent/guardian who must come to MHS to retrieve the hat.
-On subsequent occasions, the issue may be referred to an administrator for further consequences. - 5.
+Students shall dress in a way that meets reasonable standards for health, safety, and cleanliness.

+- 3. Clothing must be worn to appropriately cover the torso, shoulders, and pectoral area; undergarments must not be visible. - 4.
+Sunglasses are not permitted to be worn during the school day unless medical documentation is provided. - 5.
 Shoes must be worn at all times. - 6.
 The same limits on freedom of speech at school also apply to messages and symbols on clothing.

-Teachers who believe a student is dressed in a manner that is not inline with the school's expectations should discretely notify an administrator or that student's counselor.
+Teachers who believe a student is dressed in a manner that is not in line with the school's expectations should discretely notify an administrator or that student's counselor.
 Administration and the counseling staff will partner with students and families to address situations where these expectations are not being met.